hoa-app-brewery/Section-20-API-Newsletter/README.md

 * Working with APIs
 * Sending data through APIs
 * Working with cloud hosting service to launch app
+* Working with the backend and handling user requests

 <p align="right">(<a href="#top-of-page">Back to Top</a>)</p>